tauri-apps/tauri-docs/docs/guides/building/app-size.md

 - **`rollup-plugin-visualizer`** - A tool that generates beautiful (and insightful) graphs from your rollup bundle.
 Very convenient for figuring out what JavaScript dependencies contribute to your final bundle size the most.

-- **`rollup-plugin-graph`** - You noticed a dependency included in your final frontend bundle, but you are unsure why? [`rollup-plugin-graph`][rollup-plugin-graph] generates graphviz compatible visualizations of your entire dependency graph.
+- **`rollup-plugin-graph`** - You noticed a dependency included in your final frontend bundle, but you are unsure why? [`rollup-plugin-graph`][rollup-plugin-graph] generates Graphviz-compatible visualizations of your entire dependency graph.

 These are just a couple of tools that you might use.
 Make sure to check your frontend bundlers plugin list for more!